-Community justice by design
+Justice by design

-The courtroom is located in a corner of the first floor, ostensibly out of sight except for those who need to be in it.
+The Centre’s courtroom occupies a corner of the first floor, ostensibly out of sight except for those who need to be in it.
 The rationales for ‘hiding’ the court are equal parts practical and philosophical.

 Bench and bar table